Anurag-Kumar-Mishra/FootballFeed/README.md

 # FootballFeed
-An android app that brings 10 latest news about Top level international football
+An android app that brings 25 recent news about Top level international football